TestMyQt/material/course/part-0/introduction.md

 * Stuck on code that doesn't work
 * Technical problems with the course tools
 * Technical problems with Qt/Qt Creator
-* Problems/difficulties in making the course tools work before proceeding into Week 1 (WE WANT TO PREVENT AS MUCH AS POSSIBLE OF THIS INSTANCE OF A PROBLEM)
+* Problems/difficulties in making the course tools work before proceeding into Part 1

 ### F.A.Q